 While online marketing has become an integral part of any business’s marketing efforts, there have been long-standing arguments on which is most effective.
 On one hand, we have traditional methods such as booklet printing that your target audience already understands and uses, and on the other, a plethora of methods known for their cost-effectiveness and reach.

-However, all is not lost.
-Traditional media has its merits and is still a force to be reckoned with.
-Here are
+However, even though online marketing has surged in popularity, traditional media has its merits and is still a force to be reckoned with.
+Here are:

 4 Ways how traditional marketing can boost your sales when you’re online

 Television still remains a strong medium for entertainment and news.
 A large number of your audience, after returning home from a hard day’s work, prefer to de-stress in front of the television.
 What better way to captivate them and communicate your message than a well-placed commercial to drive sales?
 To understand your audience better, you may want to look into compiling viewership data using such resources as https://www.samba.tv/business/data/, this will stand you in better stead when understanding the televsion landscape and what you should do with your advertising.